 The questions turned out to be about the women in my family.
 My Nan, my Grama, my Mom.
-Women who ran businesses, worked railways and hardware stores, raised between three and nine children, and managed households, all at a time when the world had very clear ideas about where women belonged.
+Women who ran businesses, raised families, and managed households, all at a time when the world had very clear ideas about women’s roles.
 They moved through it all as though it simply was.
 No announcement.
 No apology.
 And they shaped me completely before I had any idea it was happening.

 I am still uncovering how.
 That is what the paintings are for.
 Not to arrive at an answer but to keep looking clearly at something that matters.
 Each time I collage together old family photographs, prepare a wood panel, and begin building up thin layers of oil paint, I am trying to see these women more fully.
 To understand what they carried and what they passed on without knowing they were passing it on.